Red Light Enforcement

-The City of Aurora is dedicated to improving safety and saving lives by ensuring motorists who choose to drive thru red lights are held accountable.
+The City of Aurora is dedicated to improving safety and saving lives by ensuring motorists who choose to drive through red lights are held accountable.

 Crashes caused by red light runners are particularly dangerous because they result in "side impact" or "T-bone" crashes.
 These types of crashes typically cause the most serious injuries, since the vehicle's occupants are less protected than if they were hit from either the back or head-on since they are sitting closer to the body of the vehicle.